"Starlight In The East"

 Michel Montecrossa's Bob Dylan Fest 2001 6CD boxed set on the Mira Sound Germany label containing his version of WANTED MAN.
 The set also contains versions of BOB DYLAN'S NEW ORLEANS RAG, DENISE, EAST LAREDO BLUES and HERO BLUES

-Incomplete take with Johnny Cash recorded Columbia Studios, Nashville, TN, 18 Feb 1969 - lyrics on bobdylan.com Paul Cable reported in his book "Bob Dylan: His Unreleased Recordings" that writer Stephen Pickering claimed to have a tape of Bob's demo of this song.
+Recorded with Johnny Cash at Columbia Studios, Nashville, TN, 18 Feb 1969 - lyrics on bobdylan.com are here.
+Paul Cable reported in his book "Bob Dylan: His Unreleased Recordings" that writer Stephen Pickering claimed to have a tape of Bob's demo of this song.

 WAR TIME 1984 R